defiprime/defiprime1/collections/_posts/2019-04-01-yield-aggregators.md

 og: /images/og-stablecoins.png
 cards: yield-aggregators
 ---
 Yield Aggregators playing a key role in the yield farming economy by leveraging different DeFi protocols and strategies to maximize user profits.
-The yield farming process usually requires you to lock up or stake funds, providing variable or fixed ROI.
+The yield farming process usually requires you to lock up or stake funds, providing variable or fixed ROI in return.